 7. With IMaaS, how are expansions to an IMaaS customer’s system handled as it relates to the term of the service contract?

-Add-ons become part of the overall deal with a contract amendment, which can either use the original term of the contract or extend the whole contract by whatever amount of time has passed since the original agreement.
+Add-ons become part of the overall agreement with a contract amendment, which can either use the original term of the contract or extend the whole contract by whatever amount of time has passed since the original agreement.

 8. How often will reports be provided to the customer?

-Generally, although configurable, alerts are available in real-time, whereas reports will typically be generated and shared with IMaaS customers monthly.
+Generally, although configurable, alerts are available in real-time, whereas reports will be generated and shared with IMaaS customers monthly.